charlestontechnology/charlestontechnology.github.io/_resources/jericho-advisors.md

 abilities: Arts and Crafts
 weaknesses: West Ashley
 image: /images/pokemon-10.png
-description: Located in the progressive 90's chic Avondale District, there's no shortage of vintage furniture or 1940s architecture.
-Uses art to disarm its attacker, then extracts creative ideas.
-The only shortage around here is parking, unless you're traveling on Savannah Highway.
+description: Jerriachu inhabits the chic Avondale District where it frolics among the vintage furniture and 1940s architecture.
+It uses art to disarm its attacker, then extracts creative ideas.
+Its habitat lacks only for parking which is in short supply unless you're traveling on Savannah Highway.
 ---